-Brewton-Parker College makes available a number of institutional scholarships and grants to students of ability and need.
+Brewton-Parker College offers a number of institutional scholarships and grants to students of ability and need.
 Students must attend full time in order to receive these funds.
 These are not repayable as long as the student fulfills the requirements of each program.
-First-time students who have never before attended college may be eligible to receive either the Trustees Scholarship or Presidential Scholarship based on their SAT or ACT scores, but a combination of these awards is not allowed.
+First-time students who have never before attended college may be eligible to receive either the Trustees Scholarship or Presidential Scholarship based on their SAT or ACT scores, but cannot combine these awards.
 Transfer students may be eligible for the Excellence, Achievement or Merit Scholarships based on their transfer GPAs.
-A student should contact Admissions or the Financial Aid Office for eligibility details.
+Students should contact the Office of Admissions or the Financial Aid Office for eligibility details.